thangchung/awesome-dotnet-core/README.md

 * [OpenTracing](https://github.com/opentracing/opentracing-csharp) - Vendor-neutral APIs and instrumentation for distributed tracing
 * [Polly](https://github.com/App-vNext/Polly) - .NET 3.5 / 4.0 / 4.5 / PCL library that allows developers to express transient exception and fault handling policies such as Retry, Retry Forever, Wait and Retry or Circuit Breaker in a fluent manner
 * [ProxyKit](https://github.com/damianh/ProxyKit) - Toolkit to create code-first HTTP reverse proxies on ASP.NET Core
+* [Zebus](https://github.com/Abc-Arbitrage/Zebus) - Zebus is a lightweight, highly versatile, peer to peer service bus, built with CQRS principles in mind.
+It allows applications to communicate with each other in a fast and easy manner.
+Most of the complexity is hidden in the library and you can focus on writing code that matters to you, not debugging messaging code.

 ### E-Commerce and Payments
 * [nopCommerce](https://github.com/nopSolutions/nopCommerce) - Free open-source ecommerce shopping cart (ASP.NET MVC / ASP.NET Core MVC ) with a vast community and a market place full of new features, themes and plugins.